hackingmaterials/rocketsled/README.md

 To automatically suggest random guesses when the custom predictor suggests duplicates.
 The random guesses are guaranteed to be unique and not duplicates.
 By default, there is no duplicate check.

+You can also assign duplicate tolerances with `tolerances`.
+Tolerances work with both integers and floats.
+For categorical dimensions, enter the tolerance as `None`.
+Let's run through a quick example.
+Lets say you are searching a space with `dimensions=[(1, 100), ["red", "blue"], and (2.0, 20.0)]`, and you would like to exclude duplicates where the first and second dimensions are the same as an existing guess and the third dimension is wthin 1e-6 of an existing guess.
+Then use:

+`tolerances=[0, None, 1e-6]`

 ### Store optimization data in a database